Leto: Wrath myths

 Leto's introduction into Lycia was met with resistance.
 There, according to Ovid's Metamorphoses, when Leto was wandering the earth after giving birth to Apollo and Artemis, she attempted to drink water from a pond in Lycia.
 The peasants there refused to allow her to do so by stirring the mud at the bottom of the pond.
 Leto turned them into frogs for their inhospitality, forever doomed to swim in the murky waters of ponds and rivers.

 Niobe was a queen of Thebes and wife of Amphion of whom Sappho wrote that "Lato and Niobe were most dear friends", although she is most famous for boasting of her superiority to Leto because she had fourteen children (Niobids), seven sons and seven daughters, while Leto had only two.
-For her hubris, Apollo killed her sons as they practiced athletics, and Artemis killed her daughters.
+She also mocked Apollo's effeminate appearance and Artemis's manly appearance.
+For her hubris, Leto asks her children to take revenge.
+Apollo killed her sons as they practiced athletics, and Artemis killed her daughters.
 Apollo and Artemis used poisoned arrows to kill them, though according to some versions a number of the Niobids were spared.
-Other sources say that Artemis spared one of the girls (Chloris, usually).
+Other sources say that Artemis spared one of the girls (usually Chloris, sometimes alongside her brother Amyclas, because the two prayed to Leto).
 Amphion, at the sight of his dead sons, either killed himself or was killed by Zeus after swearing revenge.
 A devastated Niobe fled to Mount Sipylus in Asia Minor and either turned to stone as she wept or killed herself.
 Her tears formed the river Achelous.
 Zeus had turned all the people of Thebes to stone so no one buried the Niobids until the ninth day after their death when the gods themselves entombed them.